Recognition of collapsible complexes is NP-complete: Introduction

-\heading{Links to Morse theory.} Using the result of E\u{g}ecio\u{g}lu and Gonzalez~\cite{egecioglu-gonzalez96}, Joswig and Pfetsch~\cite{joswig-pfetsch06} proved that it is (strongly) NP-complete to decide whether there exists a Morse matching with at most $c$ critical cells where $c$ is a part of the input.
-If we use the fact that a simplicial complex is collapsible if and only if it admits a perfect Morse matching (see Forman~\cite{forman98}), we obtain a reformulation of the main result.
+\heading{Links to discrete Morse theory.} Using the result of E\u{g}ecio\u{g}lu and Gonzalez~\cite{egecioglu-gonzalez96}, Joswig and Pfetsch~\cite{joswig-pfetsch06} proved that it is (strongly) NP-complete to decide whether there exists a Morse matching with at most $c$ critical cells where $c$ is a part of the input.
+Our main result can be reformulated in terms of Morse matchings in the following way.

 \begin{theorem} It is NP-complete to decide whether a given $3$-dimensional simplicial complex admits a perfect Morse matching. \end{theorem}